al3jandrosg/cinder/doc/source/configuration/block-storage/policy-personas.rst

      - system-admin
      - (old "owner")
      - (old "admin")
-   * - Set or update default volume type
+   * - Set or update default volume type for a project
      - ``PUT  /default-types``
      - volume_extension:default_set_or_update
      - rule:system_or_domain_or_project_admin